ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 	theme_classic()
 ```

-as you can see there are two `geom_bar()` arguments, one for the positive responses and one for the negative responses. `geom_hline()` makes the 0 line. `scale_fill_manual()` applies the colour scheme.
-Notice that `breaks =` is a vector of colour values that will be included in the legend, and `labels =` gives them custom names, in this case, turning "midhigh" to "Sometimes" and excluding `midlow` entirely. `coord_flip()` rotates the whole plot 90 degrees, meaning the bars are now horizontal. `labs()` and `ggtitle()` define the custom x and y axis labels and the title. `ggtitle()` accesses the lookup table to display the name of the question from the name of the column in our original data frame. `theme_classic() just makes the whole plot look nicer, removing the default grey background.
+There are two `geom_bar()` arguments - one for the positive responses and one for the negative responses. `geom_hline()` makes the 0 line. `scale_fill_manual()` applies the colour scheme.
+Notice that `breaks =` is a vector of colour values that will be included in the legend, and `labels =` gives them custom names, in this case, turning "midhigh" to "Sometimes" and excluding `midlow` entirely. `coord_flip()` rotates the whole plot 90 degrees, meaning the bars are now horizontal. `labs()` and `ggtitle()` define the custom x and y axis labels and the title. `ggtitle()` accesses the lookup table to display the name of the question from the name of the column in our original data frame. `theme_classic()` just makes the whole plot look nicer, removing the default grey background.

 Of course, there are other options to display this sort of data.
-You could use a pie chart, or just a basic table showing the number of responses by group, but I think that the diverging bar chart gives an effective way to compare groups of respondees, or even to compare answers to different questions, if you group by question instead of gender.
+You could use a pie chart, or just a basic table showing the number of responses by group, but the diverging bar chart effectively compares groups of respondees, or even answers to different questions, if you group by question instead of gender.

 ### Basic stacked bar chart

-For the second example, to demonstrate a conventional stacked bar chart, it is much easier.
-We will use the question on "How many of these energy related sustainable actions do you perform?", the responses to which are found in `sust_data$energy_action`.
+To make a conventional stacked bar chart, we will use the question on "How many of these energy related sustainable actions do you perform?", the responses to which are found in `sust_data$energy_action`.

 First, we need to count the number of sustainable actions performed, like we did earlier: